arista-channel/acws/docs/security/c03_lab.md

 docs/snippets/login_agni.md
 --8<--

+## Device Groups

+Move device into the device groups.

 ## Create Wired EAP-TLS Network and Segment

 1. Click on `Access Devices > Devices` to confirm the RadSec connection is up.